xypron/kernel-build/README.md

-# Build the Linux Kernel for the Banana Pi
+# Build the Linux Kernel for the Tinker Board

 The configuration is based on Debian Testing with the following changes: